G0bi74/G0bi74/README.md

 ###

 <p align="left">I'm Bartosz, a passionate developer with a love for coding and problem-solving.
-Here, you'll find a collection of my projects, from small personal experiments to more complex applications.
+Here, you'll find a some of my projects.
 I focus on writing clean, efficient code and always strive to learn and improve.<br><br>Feel free to explore my repositories, contribute, or reach out if you have any questions or ideas to share.
 Let's code together! 🚀</p>

 ###